NAMD: Virtual Follow-up Computed Tomography Synthesis via Nodule-Aligned Multimodal Diffusion Models for Early Lung Cancer Diagnosis: Experiments and Discussion

-As demonstrated in Table~\ref{tab:combined_metrics}, our NAMD model substantial improves diagnostic performance by predicting follow-up nodules from baseline data.
-The resulting diagnosis model achieved a test AUROC of $0.805 \pm 0.018$ and an AUPRC of $0.346 \pm 0.028$ when using NAMD-generated follow-up nodule images in settings where only real baseline information is available.
-This represents a substantial gain over models using real baseline images (AUROC: $0.742$) and approaches the performance of models based on actual follow-up nodules (AUROC: $0.819$), effectively bridging the gap between baseline and future clinical data and suggest that NAMD effectively synthesizes follow-up images that preserve clinically relevant features for malignancy assessment.
-Moreover, when compared with baseline models, as shown in Table~\ref{tab:combined_metrics}, our method outperforms all baseline approaches in both AUROC and AUPRC.
-Moreover, our NAMD achieves LPIPS and FID scores comparable to the best baselines.
+\paragraph{Diagnostic Performance.} As demonstrated in \cref{tab:combined_metrics}, NAMD substantially improves diagnostic performance by predicting follow-up nodules from baseline data.
+The resulting diagnosis model achieved a test AUROC of $0.805$ and an AUPRC of $0.346$ when using NAMD-generated follow-up nodule images in settings where only real baseline information is available.
+This represents a substantial gain over real baseline images (AUROC: $0.742$) and approaches the performance based on actual follow-up nodules (AUROC: $0.819$), effectively diminishing the gap between baseline and future clinical data.
+NAMD effectively synthesizes follow-up images that preserve clinically relevant features for malignancy assessment.
+When compared with baseline models, our method outperforms all baseline approaches in both AUROC and AUPRC.